 This agency makes reasonable efforts to limit the use and disclosure of protected health information to the least amount required to accomplish the task, and applies the minimum necessary standards when requesting, using, or disclosing protected health information.

-ADOPT

 DE-IDENTIFICATION

 De-identification is a formal process of removing key identifiers (name, address, SSN, etc.) from an individual's protected health information so that the remaining information no longer identifies the individual, and the information cannot be re-identified to the individual.
 De-identified data require no individual privacy protection and is not covered by the Privacy regulations.
 Refer to the Privacy & Security Official for further assistance regarding de-identification of data.

-ADOPT

 INFORMATION GUIDANCE

 DOCUMENT RETENTION